What we do

 Clean Room and Computer Lab

-We are an enthusiastic Network Partner of the Federal Government-funded BeConnected program, an Australian government initiative committed to building the confidence, digital skills and online safety of older Australians.
+Alongside our woodwork and metalwork facilities, we are an enthusiastic Network Partner of the Federal Government-funded BeConnected program, an Australian government initiative committed to building the confidence, digital skills and online safety of older Australians.

 Whether you want to pick up new skills or dive into a new topic, you can access our free learning resources online or join one of the thousands of community organisations running free computer classes across Australia.

-Our lab has a high-speed internet connection and the latest in iPads, Tablets, desktop and laptop computers and a 70” 4K monitor for audio-visual instruction on computer and wood and metalwork workshops.
+The Men's Shed lab has a high-speed internet connection and the latest in iPads, Tablets, desktop and laptop computers and a 70" 4K monitor for audio-visual instruction on computer and wood and metalwork workshops.

-The airconditioned Clean Room is also available for Shed meetings and for personal quiet activities by our members.
+The air-conditioned Clean Room is also available for Shed meetings and for personal quiet activities by our members.

 Inductions & Procedures